HenryPenton/train_dashboard/README.md

 To use live train departures, obtain an API username and password from Real Time Trains (RTT): https://www.realtimetrains.co.uk/about/developer
 Add your credentials to `.env` as `RTT_API_USER` and `RTT_API_PASS`.
 See `.env.template` for an example.

-### Config File Use

-Mount the config file as a volume, as shown in the example `docker-compose.yaml`.

 ## Development - Getting Started